Saturday, August 17, 2024

 Skid Solo

-The Canadian Grand Prix is on the horizon, but first Skid takes part in a small race meeting in America.
+The Canadian Grand Prix is on the horizon, but first, Skid takes part in a small race meeting in America.

 After the race, Professor Miller, an electronics professor, tells Skid that he can design an electronic driver and eliminate all human error from racing.

-A few days later this self-driving car has been built and the Professor shows Skid and Sandy the innards of the car where all the electronics control the speed and the lines the car will take.
+A few days later, this self-driving car has been built, and the Professor shows Skid and Sandy the innards of the car where all the electronics control the speed and the lines the car will take.

-The Professor wants to race against Skid to test his car, but before they do this he gives a quick demonstration.
+The Professor wants to race against Skid to test his car, but before they do this, he gives a quick demonstration.
 The self-driving car speeds along the straight, directly toward two cars parked across the track.
-Just as it looks like a crash is inevitable, the Professor yells "Stop" and the car comes to a halt in front of the parked cars.
+Just as it looks like a crash is inevitable, the Professor yells "Stop," and the car comes to a halt in front of the parked cars.

 The two race to see just what this new car is capable of in a race situation, and it exceeds all expectations.
 It drives consistently at the limit, and nothing Skid does can get him past it.
-This continues for lap after lap and after ten laps Skid is still behind.
+This continues for lap after lap, and after ten laps, Skid is still behind.

-However on the final lap, Sandy exclaims that Skid is in front, and as he crosses the line the electronic car is nowhere in sight.
+However, on the final lap, Sandy exclaims that Skid is in front, and as he crosses the line, the electronic car is nowhere in sight.
 The Professor wonders how this is possible, but Skid offers a sly explanation.
-On the back straight he managed to get alongside the electronic car and yelled "Stop" With that the car dutifully stopped, and the rest of the race was easily Skid's.
+On the back straight, he managed to get alongside the electronic car and yelled, "Stop!"
+With that, the car dutifully stopped, and the rest of the race was easily Skid's.

 This story is forty-five years ahead of its time.
 Self-driving cars are now available, and I can only assume that Professor Miller was snapped up to work for Google or Tesla.
 The self-driving car aspect of this story was entirely believable, and the only break with reality that I suffered was when the Professor built the car in only a few days.
 He must have also built a time machine while he was at it.
 The rest of the story was a little too simplistic for my liking.
-I enjoyed seeing Skid behind the wheel and battling against the electronic car, but there were no real stakes to it and at the end of the day it was all just a bit of fluff.
+I enjoyed seeing Skid behind the wheel and battling against the electronic car, but there were no real stakes to it, and at the end of the day, it was all just a bit of fluff.
 The real positive in the story was the artwork and the imagination to come up with such a concept.
-I may not have brought into it entirely but it looked great and had a unique appeal.
-Futuristic at the time, it has now found the right time and place, and in 2024 it was a believable and enjoyable read.
+I may not have bought into it entirely, but it looked great and had a unique appeal.
+Futuristic at the time, it has now found the right time and place, and in 2024, it was a believable and enjoyable read.

 Rating: 7.5/10